Spirits in prison: View 5. The spirits in prison are angels

-Support for the understanding that the spirits in prison are angelic beings and not people is thought to be confirmed by II Peter 2:4–5 and Jude 6, which refer to rebellious angels, punished by God with imprisonment.
+Support for the understanding that the spirits in prison are angelic beings and not people is thought to be confirmed by II Peter 2:4–5 and Jude 6, which refer to rebellious angels punished by God with imprisonment.
 Just like I Pet.
 3, II Pet.
 2 also refers to the time of Noah's flood, including the number of people saved in the ark.
-However, the text in 2 Peter uses a different word for the location of the angels than I Peter does. in 2 Peter 2, the word used is tartaroo, other wise known as Tartarus.
-In I Peter 3:19, the word is phylake (can also be anglic. as Phylace), meaning prison.
+However, the text in 2 Peter uses a different word for the location of the angels than I Peter does. in 2 Peter 2, the word used is tartaroo, otherwise known as Tartarus.
+In I Peter 3:19, the word is phylake (which can also be anglicised as Phylace), meaning prison.